SofijaErkin/basic-tool-mac/vscode/build_compile_debug_case_combat/sepratedMultiSrcFiles/mainSeparatedSources/README.md

 Big hanker manually Notice:

-The best way to debug Makefile is using "
+1.The best way to debug Makefile is using "

     .PHONY: all
     all: